Questions to consider asking your doctor about BBDRisk Dx® Test

 Questions to ask your healthcare provider if you have been diagnosed with Atypical Ductal Hyperplasias (ADH), Atypical Lobular Hyperplasias (ALH), Usual Ductal Hyperplasia (UDH), Papilloma Sclerosing Adenosis or a combination of any of these types.

 - I understand that my breast tumor places me at increased risk of developing breast cancer.
+How can I know if I am in the 20% of the atypia category or 10% of the usual hyperplasia category who will develop cancer?

 - Am I a candidate for the BBDRisk Dx® test?
+If not, why?

 BBDRisk Dx® Test Questions To Discuss